rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/add-pool-member.rst

 When a member is added to a pool, the member is assigned a unique identifier that you can use for management operations, such as changing the ``admin_state`` or removing the member.

-For the member, enter the IP address that you recorded for your Cloud Server in :ref:`Creating a Cloud Server <create-cloud-servers>`.
+For the member, enter the IP address that you recorded for your Cloud Server in :ref:`Create a Cloud Server <create-cloud-servers>`.

 Assume that you to want to configure the member with the following configuration: